 At the signboard of Shola heights, a home stay, they all rested and waited for Prakash and the couple to join.

 During their wait, Krishnayya informed them that Shola heights was an expensive homestay run by foreigners.
 They had bought a land there and settled.
 Many foreign tourists, he said, stayed there.
-Chirag and Chetan were surprised how foreigners where allowed to buy land in India.
+Chirag and Chetan were surprised how foreigners were allowed to buy land in India.
 They wondered which country they belonged to but Krishnayya had no clue.
 He told them that they could visit the place and ask for a visiting card and look around.

 Lucky, Raashi and Prakash arrived.
 After a short break, the entire group continued their climb.
 On the way, guide Prakash plucked some Nerale Hannu (Indian blackberry) and distributed them to the group.
 They also passed by the homestay Shola Heights.
 Looking at a SUV parked outside the house, Prakash said - "Foreign Sukumara has probably come here today."
 Chirag and Chetan looked at each other and laughed.
 So it was a NRI who had returned from perhaps some gulf country to setup a farm there and not really a foreigner.

 Prakash talked about his days in the forest department.
-He would walk alone in the forest and look for tiger paws or marks.
+He would walk alone in the forest and look for tiger paw marks.
 He had to record them.
 He said that the pay was unimpressive and moreover in case they spotted a tiger, they had to answer a lot of questions by the authority.
 "What would you do, if you saw a tiger?" asked Chirag, out of curiosity.
 "Nothing, we should avoid its path.
 If it sees a prey, then it only walks in that direction until it catches it.
 We have to avoid its path."
 Though the answer was not very satisfying, Chirag refrained from further interrogation.
 He instead asked if they had enough safety against an encounter.
 To which, Prakash shook his head and told, "No, Nothing."

 Just when they reached a hilly area, a local warned them about a python that, two days ago had swallowed a goat.
 Considering that the python had had a good meal and would now rest for days, they continued on the track.
 However, they were a bit scared and became alert while passing by the bushes.

 Lucky shot some videos of the sun rays breaking through the gaps between the leaves.
 Tired, Raashi preferred to relax for a while.
 When Lucky decided to lit a cigarette, Damodhar stopped him and said that he would be tired climbing if he smoked.
 He suggested that Lucky wait until they reached the top.
 Lucky was annoyed and said he always smoked while he climbed and he was okay with it.
 He did not stop though.
 Prakash and Krishnayya turned a blind eye and a deaf ear to the whole thing.
 Trekkers were not allowed to smoke, specially in this weather when there exists a threat of forest fire.
-But they often failed to voice their opinion in front of the rich and confident looking city people whom they consider to be superior.
+But they often failed to voice their opinion in front of the rich and confident looking city people whom they often consider to be superior and well informed.